starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

     3. Remove EAC line from `/etc/hosts` file: `127.0.0.1 modules-cdn.eac-prod.on.epicgames.com #Star Citizen EAC workaround`
     4. Delete `%AppData%\EasyAntiCheat` from your wine prefix directory.
     5. If you have any other EAC workarounds in place, remove them as well.

-> [!note]
-> Your wine prefix under Z:\ will be hidden from the file picker, so you will have to manually type or paste the full path.

-> [!warning]
-> Windows paths use back slashes `\` instead of forward slashes `/`

-> [!important]
-> EAC will not like symlinks of any directory along your install path.

-A video of the above steps can be found [here](https://www.youtube.com/watch?v=GqyXKT5-kRA).

 ## Lutris Pre-launch and Post-exit Scripts